maybeanuser1/Basic-Random-Video-Selector-Tool/README.md

 # How To install:

-1.Download the .bat file.
+1.Download the .bat or .py file.

-2.Open The .bat file with notepad++ or notepad.
+2.Open The .bat/.py file with notepad++ or notepad.

 3.Find 🔽 and follow the instructuions.